m-butterfield/mattbutterfield.com/README.md

 ## Deployment

-Running `make deploy` will build the docker container, push it to GCR and deploy it to Cloud Run.
+Running `make deploy` will build the docker images, push them to GCR and deploy them as Cloud Run services.

 Connecting to the Cloud SQL instance will get you into a `psql` shell where you can edit the schema and data as needed: